ajrgodfrey/ActionBook/10-IntroWriteR.knit.md

 ## "C:\\PROGRA~1\\Python38\\Python.exe"
 ```

 The output above shows you that I have Python 3.8 installed on my computer, and that it can be found in the folder I know is the default location.
 You can use this command later to check your progress, but there are other ways to check that return more useful detail What it does not show you is whether the installation of Python is suited for a 64 bit machine, or is the more universal 32 bit installation.
-We must have an exact match between the version of Python and the version of R being used.
+We really ought to have an exact match between the version of Python and the version of R being used.

 The files downloaded as a consequence of running commands in this set of instructions will be saved in your `MyBrailleR` folder.
 You will need to follow the instructions and answer questions that arise whenever you install new software, but you should probably read all the way through this set of instructions before getting underway.